 Note: The Plan only accepts rollovers from Conduit IRAs.
+It does not accept rollovers from any other types of IRAs.

 After-tax and Roth Contributions

 The Plan accepts traditional after-tax contributions from another employer's plan, but only if (i) the other plan is qualified under section 401(a) of the Internal Revenue Code or is a section 403(b) or governmental section 457(b) plan and (ii) the rollover is a direct trustee-to-trustee rollover from the other plan.
 If you want to roll over traditional after-tax contributions that you made to another employer's plan, you cannot have the traditional after-tax contributions paid to you first.
 Rollovers from Conduit IRAs may not include any after-tax contributions or Roth contributions and earnings.